 Dino Milisse is Director of the National Geology Museum of Mozambique.
-After graduating in geology at the University Eduardo Mondlane, he was Head of the Applied Geology Department of the Direcção National de Geologia and then Director at the Mineral and Energy Resources Department of the Inhambane Province until he moved to the National Geology Museum.
+After graduating in geology at the University Eduardo Mondlane, he was Head of the Applied Geology Department of the National Direction of Geology and then Provincial Director of Mineral Resources and Energy of the Inhambane Province until he moved to the National Geology Museum.
 He has extensive cartography experience and was co-author and coordinator of various geological-environmental maps of Mozambique.

 Estela Cuambe is Financial Manager at the National Museum of Geology (Maputo).
 Estela's outstanding work with the finances and logistics of the project is invaluable.

 Nelson Nhamutole is currently head of the Laboratory of Paleontology of the National Geology Museum.
 After completing his Geology degree at the Eduardo Mondlane University (Maputo), Nelson spent two years in Portugal attending a post-graduate course in Vertebrate Paleontology.
 He began participating in the PalNiassa expeditions in 2012 and has since joined the National Geology Museum.
 Nelson is currently tackling the paleobotany front of the PaleoMoz Project.

 Rui Martins is an auxiliary researcher at Instituto Superior Técnico (Portugal) and a specialist in synchrotron radiation-based techniques.
 He collaborates actively with the Lourinhã Museum (Portugal) and the National Museum of Geology for applying synchrotron scanning techniques to the study of unique fossil specimens.

 Zanildo Macungo defended his Bachelor’s thesis at the Eduardo Mondlane University in 2016.
 He is currently the Lead Preparator at the Paleontology Laboratory of Mozambique.
 Zanildo is currently receiving advanced training to become a paleontologist at the National Museum of Geology.